ibm-cloud-docs/account/softlayerlink.md

 ## Linking IBMid accounts
 {: #link_accounts}

-After accounts are switched to IBMid accounts, you can link SoftLayer accounts and {{site.data.keyword.Bluemix_notm}} accounts to use combined infrastructure as a service (IaaS) and platform as a service (PaaS) resources.
-Then, you can access IaaS resources and PaaS resources from a single login.
-Linking your accounts also provides you with a single bill for all of the PaaS and IaaS resources that you use.
+After accounts are switched to IBMid accounts, you can link SoftLayer accounts and {{site.data.keyword.Bluemix_notm}} accounts so that you can access infrastructure and platform resources from a single login.
+Linking your accounts also provides you with a single bill for all infrastructure and platform resources that you use.
 You can link your own account or, if you are a master user, you can link your user accounts.

 ### Linking your IBMid account
 {: #link_user_account}

-If you are a classic infrastructure customer, and you also have PaaS accounts in {{site.data.keyword.Bluemix_notm}} or create them, you can link IaaS and PaaS for a single view of your accounts.
-To link your accounts, use the following steps:
+If you are a classic infrastructure customer, and you also have an {{site.data.keyword.Bluemix_notm}} account, you can link your accounts for a single view of your accounts, billing, and usage.
+To link your accounts, complete the following steps:
 1. Log in to your SoftLayer account.
-2. From the Account Summary page, click **New!
-Link a Bluemix Account**.
+2. From the Account Summary page, click **Link an IBM Cloud Account**.
 3. Review the terms of use and click to acknowledge your acceptance.
 4. Complete one of the following final steps, depending on how your account is set up:
   * If your IBMid has an associated {{site.data.keyword.Bluemix_notm}} account you’ll be directed to an authorization page, then back to the final confirmation step.